SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/advanced/ui/blogic-screen-elements/Group End.md

 ---
-title: Group End
+title: Group end
-path: /Blogic/Screen Elements/Group End
+uid: blogic_group_end
-sortOrder: 33
+sortOrder: 7
 ---

-This element is just a "dummy element", which marks the end of any group element, such as FieldSet or Pane.
+This element marks the end of any group element, such as FieldSet or Pane.
+Consider it a closing parenthesis or bracket, or end tag if you wish.